The Essential Guide to Borough Market, London

 Neal’s Yard Dairy

 Just across the road from the market, Neal’s Yard Dairy is one of the best places in London to explore British cheese.
-If you enjoy blue cheese, ask to try the Stilton — it’s a Christmas favourite in England, often served potted and sometimes flavoured with port.
-Tastings are often available, and the staff are excellent at helping you choose something based on what you actually like.
+If you enjoy blue cheese, ask to try the Stilton — it’s a Christmas favourite in England, often served potted or flavoured with port.
+Tastings are common, and the staff are excellent at helping you choose something based on what you actually like.

-If you miss out here, or want to continue your cheese crawl elsewhere in the city, Neal’s Yard Dairy also has a well-known branch in Covent Garden across for the Neal’s Yard courtyard— handy if you’re exploring central London later and want to pick up something special.
+If you miss out here, or want to continue your cheese crawl elsewhere, Neal’s Yard Dairy also has a well‑known branch in Covent Garden, just off the Neal’s Yard courtyard — handy if you’re exploring central London later.

 They also run cheesemaking courses, which is something I’d love to try after recently visiting Parmesan producers in Italy.